microservices-course/material/rubrics/design.md

 <tr>
 	<td><strong>Composition</strong></td>
 	<td><ul><li>Formally-defined interfaces.</li>
-	<li>Interfaces are coherent and can be integrated with different technologies.</li>
+	<li>Interfaces are cohesive and can be integrated with different technologies.</li>
 	</ul></td>
 	<td><ul><li>Formally-defined interfaces.</li>
-	<li>Interfaces are not coherent, or support only one client technology.</li>
+	<li>Interfaces are not cohesive, or support only one client technology.</li>
 	</ul></td>
 	<td><ul><li>Interfaces are only informally documented.</li>
-	<li>Interfaces are not coherent nor support different client technologies.</li>
+	<li>Interfaces are not cohesive nor support different client technologies.</li>
 	</ul></td>
 	<td><ul><li>Interfaces are not specified.</li>
 	</ul></td>